Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 During this epoch preparation period collateral slashing can be initiated and collecting [Pool Deposit](<#Stage-Pool-Deposit>) boxes can be done.
 This provides a period of establishing equilibrium after every datapoint collection for both the individual oracles who may have been wronged, and for the funds of the oracle pool to be collected in order to allow for the protocol to continue.

 If the oracle pool has insufficient funds and no [Pool Deposit](<#Stage-Pool-Deposit>) boxes are available to collect, the pool may skip an epoch due to it being underfunded.
 If an epoch is skipped then a new epoch (following a new posting schedule) must be created via [Create New Epoch](<#Action-Create-New-Epoch>).
-This is only possible once the pool box has had it's funds replenished and it can pay out oracle once more.
+This is only possible once the pool box has had its funds replenished and it can pay out oracle once more.

 The oracle pool box at this stage must also hold the pool's NFT/singleton token.
 This NFT is required in order to guarantee the identity of the pool thereby differentiating it from another instance of the same contract posted by an unknown bad actor.
 [Read more about the NFT here.](<#Action-Bootstrap-Oracle>)